 How Many IRAs Does the IRS Allow?

-For 2021, single filers and those claiming head of household status can make the full annual contribution to a Roth IRA if their modified adjusted gross income is less than $125,000 (or $129,000 for 2022).
-The modified AGI limit for making a full contribution to a Roth is $208,000 for married couples who file a joint return (or $214,000 for 2022).
+For 2023, single filers and those claiming head of household status can make the full annual contribution to a Roth IRA if their modified adjusted gross income is less than $138,000 (up from $129,000 in 2022).
+The modified AGI limit for making a full contribution to a Roth is $228,000 for married couples who file a joint return (up from $214,000 in 2022).
 Couples filing separate returns can make a reduced contribution to a Roth IRA only if their individual modified adjusted gross income is less than $10,000.

 Even if you’re not self-employed, you could still open both a traditional and a Roth IRA, or have multiple IRAs of either one.
 For instance, you might already have an IRA but decide to open a self-directed IRA to expand your investment horizons.
 Self-directed IRAs are offered by brokerage firms and they allow you to invest beyond stocks, mutual funds or bonds.
 For example, you could use a self-directed IRA to invest in real estate or private market securities.